jhorey/ferry/docs/sources/examples/openmpi.rst

 Events and customization
 ------------------------

+Each connector is a complete Linux (Ubuntu) environment that can be completely configured.
+In fact, the connector is just a normal Docker container with a few extra scripts and packages pre-configured.
+That means you can install additional packages or include new code.
+Afterwards, it's easy to save the entire state.

 Connectors are customized using scripts that reside under ``/service/runscripts``.
 You should see a set of directories, one for each type of ``event`` that Ferry produces.
 For example, the ``start`` directory contains scripts that are executed when the connector is first started.
 Likewise, there are events for: